• Skip to primary navigation

 Chakka Varattiyathu Recipe

 This halwa is one of my all time favourite.
-But we don't make this often, because we dont have jackfruit tree in our home.
-But my aunt has that in her house, so whenever there is a ripe fruit in that tree, she sent half of that large fruit to our home.
+But we don't make this often, since it is a labour intensive process.
+My perimma have jackfruit tree in her house, so whenever there is a ripe fruit in that tree, she sent large fruit to our home.
 Most of the time we eat it as it is, if the fruits are too sweet.
-But sometimes the fruit wont be that sweet, so it need some help and it would be transformed into this or payasam.
+But sometimes the fruit won't be that sweet, so it need some help and it would be transformed into this or payasam.

 About Chakka Varatti Recipe